salsita/node-pg-migrate/docs/src/migrations/indexes.md

 > as column identifiers.
 This includes `a-b` and `[{ name: 'a-b' }]`.
 > Other unquoted inputs are treated as SQL expressions, with parentheses added
 > when needed: `a+b`, `a*b`, `a/b` and `a - b` remain expressions.
-> To make subtraction explicit, use `(a-b)`; an explicit index name is recommended
+> To make subtraction explicit, use `a - b` or `(a-b)`; an explicit index name is
-> for string expressions, but is not required.
-The explicitly quoted `"a-b"`
-> workaround still indexes the column.
-Function calls and JSON expressions retain
+> recommended for string expressions, but is not required.
+Function calls and JSON
-> their existing behavior.
+> expressions retain their existing behavior.

 #### Options